AlephAlpha/Nekomata/doc/Builtins.md

 The addition is automatically vectorized with padding zeros.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `product` (`∏`, `1 -> 1`)

 Take the product of a list of numbers.

 The multiplication is automatically vectorized and fails when the two lists are of different lengths.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `dot` (`∙`, `2 -> 1`)

 Take the dot product of two lists of numbers.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 The current implementation is simply a composition of mul and sum.